apollographql/apollo/docs/source/tutorial/data-source.md

 ## Add data sources to Apollo Server

-Now that we've built our `LaunchAPI` data source to connect our REST API and our `UserAPI` data source to connect our SQL database, we need to add them to Apollo Server.
+Now that we've built our two data sources, we need to add them to Apollo Server.

 Pass a `dataSources` option to the `ApolloServer` constructor.
-This option is a function that returns an object containing your instantiated data sources.
+This option is a function that returns an object containing newly instantiated data sources.

-Navigate to `src/index.js` and add the code below:
+Navigate to `src/index.js` and add the code highlighted below:

 ```js{3,5,6,8,12-15}:title=src/index.js
 const { ApolloServer } = require('apollo-server');